google-site-verification: googlee136d56c54bcecaa.html google-site-verification: googlee136d56c54bcecaa.html

 The Lady of Love, Sex, Beauty, and Gold

-Freya is one of the most renowned and revered goddesses in the Northern Tradition.
+Freyja is one of the most renowned and revered goddesses in the Northern tradition.
 Her name means Lady, and she embodies the essence of love, beauty, prosperity, and sexuality.
-She is one of the Vanir, a powerful and ancient race of gods, and is attested in both the Poetic and Prose Eddas, Sörla þáttr, skaldic poetry, and folklore.
+She is one of the Vanir, a powerful and ancient race of gods, and is attested in the Poetic and Prose Eddas, Sörla þáttr, skaldic poetry, and surviving folklore.

-Her role extends beyond love.
-Freya is also a goddess of witchcraft, known for her mastery of seiðr, the ancient art of magic and divination.
-She teaches Óðin this craft, an act that many consider scandalous, but which deepens her significance in the lore.
-Freya is a goddess of both life and death, and as the leader of the Valkyries, she claims half of those who die in battle.
-These warriors, her chosen companions, reside in Fólkvangr, her realm in Ásgard, where her hall Sessrúmnir stands.
+Freyja is a goddess of witchcraft known for her mastery of seiðr, the sacred art of trance, magic, and divination.
+It is she who teaches Óðinn this craft, an act some called scandalous, but which reveals her place as a threshold-keeper between worlds.
+She moves between life and death with equal grace.
+As leader of the Valkyries, she chooses half of those who die in battle, bringing them to her field Fólkvangr, where her hall Sessrúmnir stands among the blooming grasses of Ásgard.

 Signs and Symbols